-When using and configuring CAN messages either RX (receives) or TX (transmitted), the following types of message are available.
+When using and configuring CAN messages either TX (transmitted) or RX (received), the following types of message are available.

-Used to store certain bits in a system variable (RX) or to send a certain variable throught the CAN bus (TX).
+Used to store certain bits in a system variable (RX) or to send a certain variable through the CAN bus (TX).

-- Compress (Bits signed): sets the number the bits and these can be signed i.e, negative values are admitted.
-It’s necessary to configure Input/Output option.
-User has to configure the option Input/Output.
+- Compress (Bits signed).
+Sets the number of bits, and these can be signed i.e, negative values are admitted.
+It is necessary that the user configures Encode/Decode options.

-- Input/Output: these values are used to apply a factor and/or offset after the transformation from binary to decimal value.
+- Encode/Decode.
+These values are used to apply a scaling factor after the transformation from binary to decimal value.

 When reading data from a CAN bus it is common to have information about the message layout.
 In that case, let’s consider that the first 3 bits correspond to a certain variable.
 If that variable is always positive, unsigned has to be selected, if it could be positive or negative select signed.
-The fields Input/Output are used to make the transformation from binary to decimal, corresponding Input to the decimal value and Output to the binary one.
-Considering the example shown in the previous figure, the binary number is divided by 10 to make the transformation to decimal, so the variable represented here will go from 0 to 0.7 (as 3 unsigned bits can represent numbers from 0 to 7).
+The fields Encode/Decode are used to make the transformation from binary to decimal, corresponding Encode to the decimal value and Decode to the binary one.
+Considering the example shown in the following figure, the binary number is divided by 10 to make the transformation to decimal (and decimal multiplied by 10 to go to binary), so the variable represented here will go from 0 to 0.7 (as 3 unsigned bits can represent numbers from 0 to 7).

 - Back From-Back To: It sets the stage where CRC will be applied

-- Endiannes: indicates how the bytes that it contains are read:
+- Endianness: indicates how the bytes that it contains are read:

 - Big endian: set the value from left to right